BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/intro.md

 # What is coding?

-* coding (aka programming or software development) is a *creative, human* activity
+* coding (aka programming or software development) is a *creative, human* activity.
-* *coding* does not mean "cracking the code" or "deciphering" -- it's not a mystery or a secret, it's a language
+* *coding* is a language.
+It's about translating meaning into symbols.
-* the words (and numerals and punctuation) we write are translated into long strings of ones and zeros
+* the words (and numerals and punctuation) we write are translated into long strings of ones and zeros.

 # What is coding NOT?